-- 36. The public consultation was formed based on the different proposals being broken down into the 4 main category areas listed in paragraph 25.
-The summary position for each of these category areas is commented on in the following paragraphs. - CATEGORY 1 The proposed permanent closure of two residential homes currently temporarily closed for operational reasons: Copper Beeches and Cranleigh Paddock. - 37.
-Positively, nearly 60% of respondents (56% and 57%) respectively for Copper Beeches and Cranleigh Paddock agreed with the closure proposals or accepted the proposals, albeit with some concerns.
+36. The public consultation was formed based on the different proposals being broken down into the 4 main category areas listed in paragraph 25.
+The summary position for each of these category areas is commented on in the following paragraphs.

+CATEGORY 1 - The proposed permanent closure of two residential homes currently temporarily closed for operational reasons: Copper Beeches and Cranleigh Paddock.

+- 37. Positively, nearly 60% of respondents (56% and 57%) respectively for Copper Beeches and Cranleigh Paddock agreed with the closure proposals or accepted the proposals, albeit with some concerns.
 Disagreement with the proposals was recorded at 37% and 39% respectively and in total, just under 100 of the 724 respondents commented specifically on the 2 closure proposals. - 38.
 2/3rds of those who responded were from the group of 'other interest individuals' which included organisations and democratically elected representatives.
 Former staff who worked at the homes strongly supported the closure proposals. - 39.
 These two sites have been closed for operational reasons since the end of 2021.
 In the lead up to the temporary closures, 39 residents were supported to move either to alternative HCC Care provision, or to care homes in the independent sector. - 40.
 The main concerns that were raised were about the future use of the sites, that the size of the proposed new homes is too large and that there is inadequate capacity or appropriate capacity for future needs and worries about an over reliance on the independent sector.
 A small range of comments were also received, these included references to the future use of the sites and in the case of the Cranleigh Paddock site, New Forest District Council openly stated a desire to work with the County Council on the options for its future use. - 41.
 The points above were not unique to this proposal category as evidenced in the updates provided below for the other category areas.
-The key points raised here and below, are addressed in the next section of this report. - CATEGORY 2 The proposed closure of three residential homes at Bishops Waltham House, Green Meadows and Solent Mead (including the Day Service), within 6-12 months of the closure decision, if made (timings to be confirmed) for service and financial reasons. - 42.
-This consultation category secured the highest level of interest which was not a surprise given that 3 existing residential homes were being proposed for closure.
-If the proposed closures of the 3 homes within this category are agreed to by the Executive Lead Member for Adult Social Care and Public Health, then the closures would take place within 6-12 months of today's formal decision.
+The key points raised here and below, are addressed in the next section of this report.

+CATEGORY 2 - The proposed closure of three residential homes at Bishops Waltham House, Solent Mead (including the Day Service), and Green Meadows within 6-12 months of the closure decision, if made (timings to be confirmed) for service and financial reasons.

+42. This consultation category secured the highest level of interest which was not a surprise given that 3 existing residential homes were being proposed for closure and that if the closure is agreed to by Executive Lead Member, then the closures would take place within 6-12 months of the formal decision.